browserengineering/book/book/graphics.md

 [^laptop-mousewheel]: It also seems to trigger with touchpad gestures,
     if you don't have a mouse.

-*Emoji*: Add support for emoji to our browser.
+*Emoji*: Add support for emoji 😀 to our browser.
 Emoji are characters, and you can call `create_text` to draw them, but the results aren't very good.
 Instead, head to [the OpenMoji project](https://openmoji.org), download the emoji for ["grinning face"](https://openmoji.org/library/#search=smiley%20face&emoji=1F600) as a PNG file, convert to GIF, resize it to 16×16 pixels, and save it to the same folder as the browser.
-Use `tkinter.PhotoImage` to load the image and then `canvas.create_image` to draw it to the screen.
-You can add other emojis if you'd like 😀!
+Use Tk's `PhotoImage` class to load the image and then `canvas.create_image` to draw it to the screen.
+You can add other emojis if you'd like!

 *Resizing*: Make the browser resizable.
 To do so, pass the `fill` and `expand` arguments to `canvas.pack`, call and bind to the